 In 1990, Antoine Predock completed the Nelson Fine Arts Center on the ASU’s Tempe campus.
 The complex houses the ASU Art Museum, the Galvin Playhouse as well as dance classroom and studios.
-The structure is known as the “magic mountain” or the “oasis,” as the design learns from the vernacular desert architecture to respond to the environment and climate of the site.
+The structure is known as the “magic mountain” or the “oasis,” as the design learns from the vernacular desert architecture to respond to the site’s environment and climate.

 Nelson Fine Arts Center Technical Information

 - Architects: Antoine Predock

 - Location: 51 E 10th St, Tempe, AZ 85281, Tempe, Arizona, United States

 - Topics: Concrete, Art Center, Color in Architecture, Desert

 I try to understand place on a deeper level than just the physical or environmental aspects.
 It includes cultural and intellectual forces, too.
 It’s an inclusive approach that brings in many disciplines and sees place as a dynamic thing.